 Gravity bongs are popular homemade pieces, but when you find yourself in the oddest pinch without a smoking device, there are many options to choose from.
 If NASA can get astronauts back from the moon in a broken spacecraft, you can find a way to smoke.
 Get McGyver like and try out a cool example below:

-Simple Bottle Water Bong- You can make a homemade bong of the traditional one-liter water bottle variety.
+Simple Bottle Water Bongs- You can make a homemade bong of the traditional one-liter water bottle variety.
 Simply poke a hole in the side of the bottle, above where the water line will be, of course, with the bottle about half full.

 Next, insert a straw or even something more firm like the body of a BIC pen for example.
 Next fasten an aluminum foil bowl on top of it – or McGyver the head of a salt shaker.
 You simply suck out the top of the water bottle while lighting the bowl piece like any other bong.

-Obviously, homemade water bongs can be difficult to make.
+Obviously, homemade water pipes can be difficult to make.
 Sometimes people will refer to certain “homemade bongs” as pipes, because they do not contain water.
 Still, these easy-to-use devices can be made almost anywhere with the right materials.

 Cheap bongs are what most people buy when they are on vacation and don’t intend to bring the bong home on the airplane.
 Cheap bongs most often are made of acrylic and plastic.